Dracula, the Musical: Act I

-Lucy is buried and shortly rises again as a vampire.
-Dracula comes to her and christens her as the first of his new "dynasty."
-The Count then sends Lucy out to find her first victims, before flying into the sky in the form of a giant bat ("Life After Life").
+Lucy is buried but rises again as a vampire.
+Dracula returns to her and proclaims her the first of his new “dynasty.”
+He sends her out to claim her initial victims before taking flight into the night sky in the form of a colossal bat (“Life After Life”).

 Act II

-Two weeks later, Van Helsing leads Holmwood, Morris, Dr. Seward, Harker, and Mina to Lucy's tomb.
-There has been an epidemic of small children being abducted and drained of blood in the dead of night by someone described as a "bloofer lady."
-Van Helsing seeks to prove to Holmwood, Morris, and Dr. Seward, who remain skeptical, that the culprit is none other than the undead Lucy Westenra.
-They enter and find Lucy's coffin empty.
-Lucy then enters the tomb, with a small child she intended to feed on, and is confronted by the vampire hunters ("Undead One, Surrender").
-The group forces her into her coffin with religious chanting, and Holmwood tearfully drives a stake through her heart, while Van Helsing decapitates her.
-Lucy dies and is finally able to rest in peace.
+Two weeks later, Van Helsing leads Holmwood, Morris, Dr. Seward, Harker, and Mina to Lucy’s tomb.
+In the intervening days, a disturbing epidemic has arisen: small children are being abducted in the dead of night and returned drained of blood.
+Van Helsing seeks to convince the still-skeptical Holmwood, Morris, and Dr. Seward that the culprit is the undead Lucy Westenra.
+Upon entering the tomb, they discover Lucy’s coffin is empty.
+She soon appears, carrying a child she intends to feed upon, and is confronted by the group.
+Through religious incantations, they force her back into her coffin.
+With great anguish, Holmwood drives a stake through Lucy’s heart, while Van Helsing decapitates her, finally releasing her soul. ("Undead One, Surrender").

-While musing on the events of the previous day, Mina once more hears Dracula's voice in her mind.
-When Dracula asks why she is forcing him to wait, Mina points out that he murdered Lucy.
-Dracula retorts that she is wrong, for he gave Lucy eternal life, and it was the vampire hunters who killed her.
-Mina feels a strange attraction to the Count, even though he turned Lucy into a vampire.
-Caught between her fear of his terrible power and her growing affinity towards him, Mina pleads with the vampire not to make her love him unless he truly loves her ("Please Don't Make Me Love You").
+Reflecting on the horrors of the previous day, Mina once again hears Dracula’s voice within her mind.
+When the Count asks why she makes him wait, Mina accuses him of murdering Lucy.
+Dracula counters that Lucy was not killed but granted eternal life—and that it was the vampire hunters who truly destroyed her.
+Despite herself, Mina feels a powerful and unsettling attraction to him.
+Torn between fear of his immense power and a growing emotional pull, she begs him not to force her love unless it is genuine (“Please Don’t Make Me Love You”).

-Van Helsing discovers Renfield's mind connection with Dracula and visits his cell with Mina.
-Renfield explains his connection with the Count and how he has been promised eternal life.
-When Van Helsing asks if he and Renfield had met somewhere before, the madman eerily replies that he knows what happened to Van Helsing's wife.
-Shaken by Renfield's comment, Van Helsing storms out of the cell.
-Mina tries to reason with Renfield by asking him if eternal life is worth damning his soul.
-Renfield warns Mina of Dracula's plans for her but quickly realizes she has sealed his fate by betraying his master.
-Once left alone, Dracula appears and kills his former servant ("The Master's Song-Reprise").
+Van Helsing uncovers the extent of Renfield’s psychic bond with Dracula and visits his cell alongside Mina.
+Renfield explains his devotion to the Count and his belief that he has been promised eternal life.
+When Van Helsing questions whether they have met before, Renfield chillingly claims knowledge of Van Helsing’s wife and her fate.
+Deeply shaken, Van Helsing abruptly leaves.
+Mina attempts to reason with Renfield, asking whether eternal life is worth the damnation of his soul.
+Renfield warns her of Dracula’s intentions but soon realizes he has sealed his own doom.
+After he is left alone, Dracula appears and kills his former servant (“The Master’s Song (Reprise)”).

-Van Helsing has a private moment as he recollects on his youth and his wife Roseanne, whose death at the hands of a vampire, hinted to have been Dracula, inspired him to become a vampire hunter in her honor ("Roseanne").
+Van Helsing then reflects privately on his past, recalling his youth and his wife, Roseanne.
+Her death at the hands of a vampire—implied to have been Dracula—drove him to dedicate his life to hunting the undead in her memory (“Roseanne”).